oslabs-beta/next-persist/README.md

 # next-persist

-Bridging the gap between client-side persistence and server-side rendering
+Bridging the gap between client-side persistence and server-side rendering.

-This package is currently in beta.
+**WIP: This project is not ready for use as of yet**